Evolution of the infrared luminosity function and its corresponding dust-obscured star formation rate density out to z~6: Summary

 \begin{enumerate}[label=(\roman*),wide]

-\item{The faint end of the IR luminosity function values of $\alpha=-0.26\pm 0.11$ and $-0.23\pm 0.18$ have been determined at two low-redshift bins of $1.2\leq z < 1.6$ and $1.6\leq z < 2.2$, respectively and the more accurate $1.2\leq z < 1.6$ value of -0.26 adopted at all remaining redshift bins.
-The characteristic number density at $z\gtrsim 2$ is a steeply declining function of redshift, where $\Phi_\ast\propto z^{-4.95}$, being very similar to the predicted evolution for dust-poor model of the early Universe investigated in \citet{Casey_2018}.
+\item{The faint end of the IR luminosity function values of $\alpha=-0.26\pm 0.11$ and $-0.23\pm 0.18$ were determined at two low-redshift bins of $1.2\leq z < 1.6$ and $1.6\leq z < 2.2$, respectively, and the more accurate $1.2\leq z < 1.6$ value of -0.26 was adopted at all remaining redshift bins.
+The characteristic number density at $z\gtrsim 2$ is a steeply declining function of redshift, where $\Phi_\ast\propto z^{-4.95}$, and it is very similar to the predicted evolution for the dust-poor model of the early Universe investigated in \citet{Casey_2018}.
 The redshift evolution of the characteristic luminosity was found to be a power-law function, where $L_\star\propto z^{1.38}$, supporting the downsizing scenario \citep{Thomas_2010}, where most luminous galaxies form before their less luminous counterparts.}

-\item{When comparing the functional form of the IR LF with the results from the recent literature, we find our faint-end slope to be in agreement with most of other calibrations.
-At the bright end, we are predicting relatively small number densities of sources, which aligns with recent studies struggling to detect high-redshift galaxies in the FIR \citep{Dunlop_2017,Aravena_2020}.
-A small number of previous studies find significantly more high-$L_{\rm IR}$ sources which we attribute most likely to the low resolution of the FIR observations and/or the methodology adopted when dealing with inhomogeneous FIR samples.}
+\item{When comparing the functional form of the IR LF with the results from the recent literature, we found our faint-end slope to be in agreement with most of other calibrations.
+At the bright end, we predict relatively small number densities of sources, which aligns with recent studies struggling to detect high-redshift galaxies in the FIR \citep{Dunlop_2017,Aravena_2020}.
+A small number of previous studies found significantly more high-$L_{\rm IR}$ sources, which we attribute to the low resolution of the FIR observations and/or the methodology adopted when dealing with inhomogeneous FIR samples.}